The most important thing you must do when you receive a donation of any size is immediately thank your donor warmly and provide a donation receipt.

 And trust me, you don’t want your donors thinking this way!

-I am not sure what’s worse with this one, the receipt number in the subject line, the “no-reply” email or the fact that the nonprofit did not even bother to identify themselves in the email.
+I’m not sure what’s worse with the example above: the receipt number in the subject line, the “no-reply@” email, or the fact that the nonprofit didn’t even bother to identify themselves in the email.
 What a huge missed opportunity to connect with the donor!

 A well-written receipt is not just about a tax record.
 It’s about making the donor feel amazing.